StanczakDominik/stanczakdominik.github.io/posts/ifpilm-postmortem.md

 - healthier, both mentally and physically
 - happily doing stuff like spending more time with my wonderful wow-I-still-can't-believe-she's-my wife, writing, both code and blog posts, as you can see here!
-- working efficiently, in conditions I find optimal (5 AM, trouserless?
+- working efficiently, in conditions I find optimal (5 AM start?
 Sure!)
 - learning a lot about how industry does Python
 - actually managing to have a social life
 - helping nuclear fusion the way I like, writing tools that actually help a lot of people, on my own terms